1. Preparing your environment for Smart Proxy installation

 4. In the Foreman web UI, navigate to Hosts > All Hosts and select Smart Proxy server.

-5. From the Select Actions list, select Assign Organization.
+5. From the options menu, select Change associations > Organization.

-6. From the Organization list, select the organization where you want to assign this Smart Proxy.
+6. Select the organization where you want to assign this Smart Proxy.

-10. From the Location list, select the location where you want to assign this Smart Proxy.
+10. Select the location where you want to assign this Smart Proxy.

 13. In the Foreman web UI, navigate to Administer > Organizations and click the organization to which you have assigned Smart Proxy.